 Use of these location services requires to either use the Location API available on each platform or enter an [expensive] agreements with one of these companies for access to the data.
 Assuming they’re even willing to share it.

 The Mozilla Location Service (MLS) on the other hand offers free-of-charge access for anyone to use.
 This allows open-source developers to integrate location services into their programs without having to go through all the work of collecting signaling data and managing a full location service.

 Without initiatives like MLS, Mozilla projects such as Firefox as well as other open-source or even proprietary startups couldn’t provide geolocation functionality in their products.
 Say you wanted to create an entirely new mobile operating system.
 Your customers would expect your system to be able to triangulate them on a map with high accuracy from day one.
-Not being able to offer such a feature would make your mobile operation system less competitive.
+Not being able to offer such a feature would make your mobile operating system less competitive.

 The popular operating systems of the day are using their large userbases to accumulate an incredibly detailed map of the world’s signaling data.
-This data requires a large user base to accumulate and it’s increasingly difficult to try and reproduce this data collection without relying on owning the operating system of a popular location-aware device such as the iPhone or Android.
+This data requires a large user base to accumulate and it’s increasingly difficult to try to reproduce this data collection without relying on owning the operating system of a popular location-aware device such as the iPhone or Android.

-These large datasets in turn accumulate power and control over an ever increasing portion of our daily online-connected lives.
+These large datasets, in turn, accumulate power and control over an ever-increasing portion of our daily online-connected lives.
 I believe it’s important to maintain competition in even this niche service market just as in any other market.

 MLS doesn’t offer open data (more on that later), but they do offer an open service to anyone who asks.
 When contributing to keeping the web open and accessible to anyone only requires you to download and run an app while you go about your business as normal, then I’m all for it!